MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 ## Reset the not-to-exceed status

 You can perform a bulk reset of the not-to-exceed status.
-This allows Project managers to adjust not-to-exceed validation to prioritize invoicing of one particular body of work, time, expense or material usage over others that are already committed from the available not-to-exceed amount.
+Project managers can adjust the not-to-exceed validation to prioritize invoicing of one particular body of work, time, expense, or material usage over others that are already committed from the available not-to-exceed amount.

 After the not-to-exceed status is reset on unbilled sales actuals, the committed amount is reduced.
-The Project manager can select another body of work, time, expense or material usage entry that previously failed the not-to-exceed validation and reevaluate them.
-With the reduction in the committed amount, these actuals will now pass the validation.
-This helps the Project manager exert greater influence and control over the invoiceable transactions for that period.
+The Project manager can select another body of work, time, expense, or material usage entry that previously failed the not-to-exceed validation and reevaluate.
+With the reduction in the committed amount, these actuals now pass the validation which helps the Project manager exert greater influence and control over the invoiceable transactions for that period.

 To reset the not-to-exceed status, select one or more actuals from the **Time and Material Billing Backlog** or **Actuals** view, and then select **Reset Not-to-Exceed Status**.